 A lot of people actually can't pronounce it.

-I've been called: "Orchard", "Oki", "O-chit", "Morgan", and more.
-A lot of the time, though, I receive compliments when I buy coffee.
-Strangers start smiling for no good reason other than the fact that my dad named me Orchid (after a direct translation from 蘭 "Lan", one of the characters in my Chinese name, which means Orchid).
+I love it when people smile and give me a compliments when I'm at Starbucks.
+Strangers start smiling for no good reason other than the fact that my dad named me Orchid (after a direct translation from 蘭 Lan, one of the characters in my Chinese name, which means Orchid).

 I used to hate it, because it felt like a lot of responsibility to have a unique name.
-Now, I really appreciate that my dad put so much thought and time into naming me, and my sisters.
+Now, I really appreciate that my dad put so much thought and time into naming me and my siblings.
+He always wanted us to be special.
+Which is really nice, even if it's a lot of pressure.

 4. What do you think the world needs more of?